google.com, pub-7098246794284636, DIRECT, f08c47fec0942fa0

 • Your cat associates the litter box with punishment.
 For example, punishing your kitty for eliminating outside the litter box and then you placed him in the box.

-What to do – Do not punish your cat.
+What to do – In solving litter box problems do not punish your cat.
 Cats do not understand punishment, this will only make them anxious around you and afraid to eliminate in your presence.
 Punishing your cat will cause him to have an aversion to the litter box.
 Do nothing but clean up the mess.